DIY Crochet Floor Duster Mop

 Sew both sides on this side of the duster to create the pocket that the duster slides into.

 Go to the other side of the cover and sew the sides together.

 Make the Ties

-Fold the 1 strand in half and using the half way point and with the fold it appears to be a loop.
+Fold the 1 strand in half and using the halfway point and with the fold, it appears to be a loop.
 Use a crochet hook and pull loop through one corner where the tie needs to go.
 Using the 2 strands, chain 30.
-Tie a knot and cut off remaining yarn.
-Repeat for the other side.
+Tie a knot and cut off the remaining yarn.
+Repeat on the other side.